chenyingshu/ray_tracer_2007/README.md

 ## Introduction

-The repository contains source and basic data for stock market price prediction.
+The repository contains source code and basic data for stock market price prediction.

 ## Instruction